Inflectra/rapise-documentation/docs/Guide/spiratest_integration.md

 !!! warning
     This operation cannot be undone so please make sure you really want to unlink the current test.

-## Using the Spira Dashboard

-In addition to using the menu options described in this page, you can interact with SpiraTest using the [Spira Dashboard](spira_dashboard_2.md) that is available from the `View > Spira Dashboard` menu.
-This provides a convenient way of interacting with SpiraTest, allowing you to quickly create, save and open test cases from SpiraTest.

 ## Viewing the SpiraTest Repository